Injuries in netball: Strong support systems

 It is very important to have social support during the injury, rehabilitation and sports returning phase.
 This may include coaches, trainers, friends and family.
 The support of these people is essential for times when the athlete may need positive encouragement around them.
 The athlete should talk to someone they feel most comfortable with and who is going to listen and support them.

 Sports psychologist

 It can be beneficial for an injured player to work with a sports psychologist.
 Coach and family can be helpful, however there may be times when they are too close to the situation and where an outside point of view is needed to help.

 Take it slow

-It is important to remember that there is no rush to get back to netball.
-Athletes should feel prepared and confident before returning to competition.
+It is imperative to remember that there is no rush to get back to participating in the match.
 It is important to take part in game play situations at training.
 The athlete may also want to start in a lower grade then usual to help ease back into the game.
 They should aim to play one quarter in their first game back, and slowly build from there aiming to play a full game as they have progressed and experienced success.